 Catholics often used the rhythm method, calling it 'natural family planning', after Pope Pius XII sanctioned it in 1951 as ‘natural’, because it did not kill sperm (like spermicides) or frustrate the normal process of procreation (like the diaphragm).
 However, this method of contraception is not entirely effective, as it can be difficult to assess women’s precise stage in the menstrual cycle.

-Abortion was a default form of contraception, as some women who aborted their foetuses might have used contraception if it was available.
-A 1936 commission of inquiry found that one in five New Zealand pregnancies ended in abortion, and that most women having abortions were married and already had four or more children.
+Abortion was a default form of contraception, as some women who aborted their foetuses might have used contraception if it had been available.
+A 1936 commission of inquiry found that one in five New Zealand pregnancies ended in abortion, and that most women having abortions were married and already had at least four children.

 The year the pill arrived in New Zealand, 1961, was the peak of the post-war baby boom, when New Zealand women had an overall average of 4.3 children.
 Though the baby boom continued into the early 1970s, the use of the pill had a significant effect on the birth rate.
 The boom was followed by what has been called a ‘baby bust’, the birth rate dropping to about two children per woman for both Māori and Pākehā in the 1980s and beyond.

-New Zealand women started using the pill much faster than those in most other Western countries.
+New Zealand women started using the pill more quickly than those in most other Western countries.
 But it was difficult for unmarried women to get the pill until the 1970s, and the pregnancy rate for Pākehā teenagers reached an all-time high around 1970.

 ‘Going on the pill’ gave women real control over their fertility for the first time.
 With reproductive choice, more women delayed marriage and childbirth, stayed in the workforce, went to university and pursued careers.
 By 1978 the birth rate had fallen below the previous all-time low of the 1930s economic depression, and in 1983 the overall rate was 1.8 children per woman.